-For pupils eligible for funding through a Statement/EHC this is also tracked and monitored through SLT and reviewed annually through the review process within the school and then the SEN case panel (South Gloucestershire).
+For pupils eligible for funding through a Statement/EHCP, this is also tracked and monitored through SLT and reviewed annually through the review process within the school and then the SEN case panel (South Gloucestershire).
 The panel will then identify if the statement/EHC will require any adjustment.

-There are clear guidelines for the statement/EHC process.
+There are clear guidelines for the statement/EHCP review process.